- Location: Nebraska

 - Pass a vision screening.

-- Pass a written test if your license has been expired for more than one year or has been suspended.
+- Pass a written test if your license has been expired for more than 1 year or has been suspended.

 - Pass a driving test if your license was suspended or the DMV requests this extra step.